Ansh0506/Finance-tracker/README.md

 # Finance-tracker
-check your monthly finance situation
+check your monthly finance situation and be sad